-The effective tax rate was 39.0% in the first quarter of fiscal 2008 as compared to 38.5% in the first quarter of fiscal 2007.
+The effective tax rate was 39.0% in the first six months of fiscal 2008 as compared to 38.5% in the first six months of fiscal 2007.
 The increase in the effective tax rate is attributable to incremental income being taxed at higher rates.